asyncart/async-flow/cadence/contracts/README.md

 `Blueprints.cdc` implements the NonFungibleToken standard.
 It defines Blueprint NFTs which are minted through the Blueprint mechanism.

 `NFTAuction.cdc` is an NFT marketplace based off the `NFTAuction.sol` [contract](https://github.com/avolabs-io/nft-auction) created by AvoLabs.
+It currently facilitates selling of `AsyncArtwork` and `Blueprints` NFTs.
 ``

 ## AsyncArtwork Design Decisions